SciML/ReservoirComputing.jl/docs/src/examples/ks_pathak.md

-# Parallel reservoirs for spatiotemporal chaos (Kuramoto-Sivashinsky)
+# Parallel reservoirs for spatiotemporal signals

-[Pathak2018PRL](@cite) predicts the Kuramoto-Sivashinsky (KS) equation, a spatially extended chaotic PDE, by tiling the domain with many small, overlapping echo state networks instead of one huge one: each reservoir only ever sees a local patch of the domain (plus a little overlap from its neighbors), yet the ensemble tracks the full, high-dimensional chaotic field.
+[Pathak2018PRL](@cite) predicts the Kuramoto-Sivashinsky (KS) equation, a spatially extended chaotic PDE, by tiling the domain with many small, overlapping echo state networks instead of one huge one: each reservoir only ever sees a local patch of the domain (plus a little overlap from its neighbors).
 This example reproduces that architecture in ReservoirComputing.jl.
-To keep the build fast the reservoir/data sizes here are much smaller than the paper's (single machine, ~10s of seconds vs. their cluster run) — the architecture is otherwise the same: local weighted input layers, sparse reservoirs, the quadratic readout trick from [Pathak2017](@cite) ([`NLAT1`](@ref)), and ridge regression.
+To keep the build fast the reservoir/data sizes here are much smaller than the paper's (single machine, ~10s of seconds vs. their cluster run).
+The architecture is otherwise the same: local weighted input layers, sparse reservoirs, the quadratic readout trick from [Pathak2017](@cite) ([`NLAT1`](@ref)), and ridge regression.